19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 ### Interpretation

-3\.
-In this Act, unless the context otherwise requires —

-(1) In this Act, unless the context otherwise requires —
+3\.—(1) In this Act, unless the context otherwise requires —

 “accessory lot” means a lot intended for separate proprietorship and use with any other specified lot or lots for any purpose;